tuxtof/labs/calm/lab6/calm_workshop_lab6.rst

    information_schema foodb mysql performance_schema test

-Clicking on the hyperlink Homepage_ displayed in the browser message should show the follow:
+Click on the hyperlink Homepage_ displayed in the browser.
+The browser should display the following message:

 .. code-block:: bash